United Nations Parliamentary Assembly: Establishing the UNPA as a subsidiary body of the UN General Assembly

-Nongovernmental organization of democratically elected legislators.
+Non-governmental organization of democratically elected legislators.

-Parliamentarians for Global Action, however, have suggested a non-governmental organization of democratically elected legislators, which they claim would have the advantage of not requiring the cooperation of (sometimes dictatorial) national governments or world parliamentary organizations with dictatorial members, so only democratic legislators, parliaments, and countries would be represented.
+Parliamentarians for Global Action have suggested a non-governmental organization of democratically elected legislators, which they claimed would have the advantage of not requiring the cooperation of national governments or world parliamentary organizations with dictatorial members, so only democratic legislators, parliaments, and countries would be represented.
 Dieter Heinrich critiqued this approach by saying, "If it did succeed on any scale, it would divert resources from pressuring governments on thousands of specific issues, which citizens are good at, into the operation of a pan-global institutional structure, which citizens' groups are ill-equipped to do...And the resulting assembly would always be of doubtful legitimacy (who does it represent?) and unlikely value as an evolutionary starting point for a real-world parliament."

 Stand-alone treaty

-Andrew Strauss of the One World Trust, has put forward establishing a new, stand-alone treaty, which he claims would require as few as 20 or 30 economically and geographically diverse countries to establish a UNPA, which could expand as more countries ratified the treaty.
+Andrew Strauss of the One World Trust has put forward establishing a new, stand-alone treaty, which he claims would require as few as 20 or 30 economically and geographically diverse countries to establish a UNPA, which could expand as more countries ratified the treaty.
 Strauss notes that this is the method by which most international bodies, such as the World Health Organization, International Labour Organization, and International Criminal Court, were founded.
-José Enrique Alvarez, Professor of International Law at New York University School of Law, suggests this route would begin via a conference of plenipotentiaries to draft the treaty, which would then need to be ratified by each individual country.
+José Enrique Alvarez, Professor of International Law at New York University School of Law, suggests this route would begin via a conference of plenipotentiaries to draft the treaty, which would then need to be ratified by each country.